Roger Bailey

 Background

-Roger’s teaching interests are in marketing research, business analytics, market analysis and forecasting, and applied economics.
-He teaches a wide variety of undergraduate, graduate, and executive education coursework, and has won multiple teaching awards during his time at Fisher.
-Roger’s research interests are in applying theory from economics and consumer behavior in the construction of discrete choice models, models of direct utility, and other models of consumer actions/behavior.
+Roger’s teaching interests are in marketing research, pricing, business analytics, market analysis and forecasting, and applied economics.
+He teaches a wide variety of undergraduate, graduate, and executive education coursework, and has won several teaching awards during his time at Fisher.
+Roger’s research interests are in combining theory from classical and behavioral economics with modern modeling techniques to construct prescriptive models in pricing and product design.
+His speaking and consulting work focuses on practical application for executive decision-making including market research, optimal pricing, behavioral response, economic forecasting, current trends in marketing methods, and AI in marketing.

 Areas of Expertise